EIFY/EIFY.github.io/_posts/2025-07-21-grokking-baseline-revisited.md

 $$||f(x) - f(y)|| \leq L||x - y||$$
 > for some norm $||\cdot||$ chosen a priori.

-Smaller Lipschitz constant means that the model is less sensitive to input perturbation, therefore can be considered more robust.
+Smaller Lipschitz constant $L$ means that the model is less sensitive to input perturbation, therefore can be considered more robust.
 In our case of a 2-hidden layer MLP that takes the concatenation of two 113-dim embeddings as the input and outputs the 113-dim logit, $n = 226$ and $m = 113$.
 With L2 norm $||\cdot||_2$ as the norm of choice and 1-Lipschitz functions such as ReLU or GELU as the